 2) Pretending to be something you’re not

-Maybe you slightly oversold your abilities on your resume or maybe you pretended to really enjoy a particular responsibility that you actually hate in order to get the job.
-Over time, you’ll find yourself struggling to keep up or you’ll be stuck doing a task you hate while having to pretend you love it.
-This is relatively easy to fix, but it’s better to just represent yourself authentically in the first place.
+Maybe you slightly oversold your abilities on your resume, or perhaps you pretended to enjoy a particular responsibility that you actually hate in order to get the job.
+Over time, you’ll find yourself struggling to keep up, or you’ll be stuck doing a task you hate while having to pretend you love it.
+This is relatively easy to fix, but it’s better to just present yourself authentically in the first place.

 3) Burning bridges

-This is one of the most if not the most commonly given pieces of advice out there, but we’re going to say it again because so many people ignore it!
-Quitting out of anger, throwing a coworker under the bus, leaving without giving notice- these are all common mistakes that candidates make.
-You’d be surprised how often people come back around in your professional life!
+This is one of the most, if not the most commonly given, pieces of advice to give, but we’re going to repeat it because so many people ignore it!
+Quitting out of anger, throwing a coworker under the bus, or leaving without giving notice are all common mistakes that candidates make.
+You’d be surprised how often people come back to play a role in your professional life!

 4) Making decisions solely based on money

-While money is an important factor when making business related decisions, it’s not the only one to consider.
-This goes for both your personal salary and project-related decisions.
-If money is your only decisional metric, you could end up losing your dream job because of a pay cut or losing an investment for your company by ignoring a gut feeling.
+While money is a key factor when making business-related decisions, it is not the only one to consider.
+This goes for both your salary and project-related decisions.
+If money is your only decisional metric, you could lose your dream job because of a pay cut, or accept an offer into a career you aren’t genuinely interested in, or lose an investment for your company by ignoring a gut feeling,

 5) Putting your life on the back burner